-The Board of Corporate Auditors formulates auditing policies and assigns relevant duties regarding audits.
-Each Corporate Auditor complies with the standards set by the Board of Corporate Auditors when conducting audits and works to gather information and ensure smooth lines of communication with Directors and the Office of Auditors in order to create an effective environment for auditing.
-Corporate Auditors attend the Board of Directors meetings and other important meetings to hear reports from Directors and others on the status of execution of duties and to examine the condition of business operations and assets at the Head Office and key business locations.
+The Audit & Supervisory Board formulates auditing policies and assigns relevant duties regarding audits.
+Each Audit & Supervisory Board Member complies with the standards set by the Audit & Supervisory Board when conducting audits and works to gather information and ensure smooth lines of communication with Directors and the Office of Auditors in order to create an effective environment for auditing.
+Audit & Supervisory Board Members attend the Board of Directors meetings and other important meetings to hear reports from Directors and others on the status of execution of duties and to examine the condition of business operations and assets at the Head Office and key business locations.
 Other functions include oversight and inspection of the status of internal control systems.

-Corporate Auditors and staff from the Office of Auditors meet regularly once a month to exchange information regarding such matters as auditing plans as well as the condition of audit implementation and business execution, and take appropriate steps as required.
+Audit & Supervisory Board Members and staff from the Office of Auditors meet regularly once a month to exchange information regarding such matters as auditing plans as well as the condition of audit implementation and business execution, and take appropriate steps as required.

-Corporate Auditors and the Independent Auditors meet on a timely basis to confirm auditing plans and the condition of audit implementation and progress on improvements to recommended areas, exchange information confirming the legality of actions taken by Directors and take appropriate steps as required.
+Audit & Supervisory Board Members and the Independent Auditor meet on a timely basis to confirm auditing plans and the condition of audit implementation and progress on improvements to recommended areas, exchange information confirming the legality of actions taken by Directors and take appropriate steps as required.